learnlatex/learnlatex.github.io/en/lesson-15.md

 </pre>
 </div>

-Here the error is a mismatched, `}` is used to end the optional argument.
+Here the error is a mismatched `}` used to end the optional argument.
 The closing brace causes LaTeX's option parsing to fail and you get an internal and not that helpful error: